prantlf/mau-mau/README.md

     mau-mau

-Starts a game with four players, three computer-controlled ones and one human-controlled as the second player:
+Starts a game with four players, three computer-controlled ones and one human-controlled at a random position:

-    mau-mau --players=4 --human=2
+    mau-mau --players=4 --human=random

 Starts a game with two players, two first one human and the second one smart computer-controlled one, interacting German: